 Let's get started.

-Q1- When do you write your headlines?
+Q1- When do you write a headline?
 At the beginning or the end?

 The short answer is: mostly at the end.